torden/ngx_tdtinyurl/README.md

 ## Kyotocabinet DBM

-* If the ngx module can't find the tinyurl key in Redis OR connecting fail
+* If the ngx module can't find the TinyURL key in Redis OR connecting fail
 * Secondary Lookup Data Storage, For Failover

 |Kyotocabinet DBM|